C*-diagonals with Cantor spectrum in Cuntz algebras: The main construction

 In the proof of Theorem \ref{thm:Diagonal-in-Ok}, we intend to use the Kirchberg--Phillips classification theorem.
 We will therefore need to show that $B_{k,\alpha}$ is purely infinite and satisfies the universal coefficient theorem.
 The latter is an easy corollary of Proposition \ref{prop:Sibbel-Winter} and standard results in the literature.

 \begin{prp} Let $k \geq 2$ and let $\alpha:X \rightarrow X$ be a minimal homeomorphism of the Cantor space.
-Then $B_{k,\alpha}$ is in the bootstrap class and so satisfies the universal coefficient theorem. \end{prp} \begin{proof} The bootstrap class contains all approximately finite-dimensional C$^*$-algebras and is closed under stable isomorphism and crossed product by $\Z$; see for example \cite[Section 22.3.5]{Bla86}.
+Then $B_{k,\alpha}$ is in the bootstrap class and so satisfies the universal coefficient theorem. \end{prp} \begin{proof} The bootstrap class contains all AF algebras and is closed under stable isomorphism and crossed product by $\Z$; see for example \cite[Section 22.3.5]{Bla86}.
 The result now follows from Proposition \ref{prop:Sibbel-Winter}(iii). \end{proof}

 It remains to show that $B_{k,\alpha}$ is purely infinite.
 For this, we will need a couple of preparatory lemmas.
 The first lemma is an application of a general result of R{\o}rdam and Sierakowski on pure infiniteness of crossed products (\cite[Theorem~3.3]{rordam2012purely}) to $\Z$-crossed products of stable AF algebras.